r-lib/tzdb/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

+## 0.2.0 Submission

+This minor release of tzdb updates the embedded 'date' library, fixes a Windows unicode path issue, and updates the time zone data to 2021e.

 ## 0.1.2 Submission

 This minor release of tzdb updates the embedded 'date' library.